 "Those who will not hear, must feel."

-Walking benefits are not just for the diabetic of course.
+Walking benefits are not just for those with raised blood sugar, of course.
 Every woman in particular should be enjoying a regular stroll, and there's strong research showing how fast you walk is directly related to how long you will live; and whether you may in the future suffer from diabetes osteoporosis.

 Stronger bones is just one feature of the many walking benefits.